 The printer's media settings can be verified by printing a Printer Configuration label.
-See the Printing a Test (Printer Configuration) Label on page 19 for more details.
+See Pre-install Windows® Printer Drivers on page 16 to print this label.

 The maximum distance that the automatic media type detection and sensing will check can be reduced by using the ZPL Maximum Label Length command (^ML).
 It is recommended that this distance be set to no less than two times the longest label being printed.
 If the largest label being printed was a 4 by 6 inch label, then the maximum label (media) length detection distance can be reduced from the default distance of 39 inches down to 12 inches.